dotnet/docs-maui/docs/macios/includes/linker-control.md

 ## Preserve code

 When you use the linker it will sometimes remove code that you might have called dynamically, even indirectly.
-To cover these cases the linker provides several features and options to allow you greater control over its behavior.
+You can instruct the linker to preserve members by annotating them with the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependency) attribute.
+This attribute can be used to express a dependency on either a type and subset of members, or at specific members.

 > [!IMPORTANT]
 > Every member that isn't statically linked by the app is subject to be removed.

-### RequiresUnreferencedCode attribute

-The [`RequiresUnreferencedCode`](xref:System.Diagnostics.CodeAnalysis.RequiresUnreferencedCodeAttribute) attribute indicates that the annotated member has dependencies that aren't statically discoverable, and therefore shouldn't be removed by the linker.
-The attribute is typically used in scenarios where code uses reflection, dynamic code generation, or native interop, and therefore has dependencies that aren't visible to the compiler at build-time.

-By adding the [`RequiresUnreferencedCode`](xref:System.Diagnostics.CodeAnalysis.RequiresUnreferencedCodeAttribute) attribute, you're indicating that the member shouldn't be removed by the linker, even if it appears to be unreferenced.

-The [`RequiresUnreferencedCode`](xref:System.Diagnostics.CodeAnalysis.RequiresUnreferencedCodeAttribute) attribute can be applied to classes, constructors, and methods.
-For more information, see [RequiresUnreferencedCode](/dotnet/core/deploying/trimming/fixing-warnings#requiresunreferencedcode).

-### DynamicallyAccessedMembers attribute

-The [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute is used to indicate that the annotated member is dynamically accessed at runtime, and therefore shouldn't be removed by the linker.
-The attribute is typically used in scenarios where code uses reflection or other dynamic runtime mechanisms to access members of a type.

-By adding the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute, you're indicating that the member shouldn't be removed by the linker, even if it appears to be unreferenced.

-The [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute can be applied to classes, fields, generic parameters, interfaces, methods, parameters, properties, return values, and structs.
-For more information, see [DynamicallyAccessedMembers](/dotnet/core/deploying/trimming/fixing-warnings#dynamicallyaccessedmembers).

-### DynamicDependency attribute

-You can instruct the linker to preserve members by annotating them with the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis) attribute.
-This results in the referenced members being kept whenever the member with the attribute is kept.

-> [!WARNING]
-> Use the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis) attribute only as a last resort when the other approaches aren't viable.
-It's preferable to express the reflection behavior of your code using the [`RequiresUnreferencedCode`](xref:System.Diagnostics.CodeAnalysis.RequiresUnreferencedCodeAttribute) attribute or the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute.

-The attribute can be applied to constructors, fields, and methods:
+The [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependency) attribute can be applied to constructors, fields, and methods:

 ```csharp
 [DynamicDependency("Helper", "MyType", "MyAssembly")]